openaps/docs/docs/docs/walkthrough/phase-0/hardware/CGM.md

 ### Using the Dexcom receiver CGM

 This refers to the Dexcom receiver hardware.
-Note that your Dexcom should be nearly fully charged before plugging it in to a Raspberry Pi.
+Note that your Dexcom should be nearly fully charged before plugging it in to a Raspberry Pi or Edison-based OpenAPS rigs.
 If, when you plug in your receiver, it causes your WiFi dongle to stop blinking, that is a sign that it is drawing too much power and needs to be charged.
-Once the receiver is fully charged, it will stay charged when connected to the Pi.
+Once the receiver is fully charged, it will stay charged when connected to the rig.

 ### Pulling CGM data from the cloud